Woman carrying cardboard boxes in front of an open door to a house.

 What if you’re not ready to apply for your first credit card?

-If you’re not ready for the responsibility of having your own credit card, or if you’re under 18, you could become an authorized user on someone else’s card.
+If you’re not ready for the responsibility of your own credit card, or if you’re under 18, you could become an authorized user on someone else’s card.
 For example, you might become an authorized user on your parent’s account if you meet the card’s age requirements.

 Make the most out of your first credit card